HOW IT ALL BEGAN:

 Dan and Marie have recorded and performed with Zakk Wylde, Phil Soussan, Gene Simmons, Kip Winger, Vince Neil and Sebastian Bach (I'm not making this up, either).
 They are bulletproof, and they can fly (okay, NOW I'm making things up).
-They reside in Moreno Valley, California, and are currently working on their third album.
+They reside in Moreno Valley, California.

 Marie creates all the artwork for the albums, demonstrating a keen insight into the music and helping tell the stories with her pictures.
 She is also the administrator for the music pages, and recruits new fans daily.
 In her spare time she races dragsters, walks tightropes between skyscrapers without a safety net, and flies relief missions into the Middle East in a specially modified Blackhawk helicopter (yep, I made that up, too).
 She only races her new Vette.
 To the posted speed limit.